-This begs the question of whether the maximum likelihood estimator is the root of $\ell'(\hat{\theta}) = 0$, and whether the maximum likelihood estimator converges in probability to θ .
+This begs the question of whether the maximum likelihood estimator is the root of $\ell'(\hat{\theta}) = 0$ , and whether the maximum likelihood estimator converges in probability to $\theta$ .
 Wald's proof of the consistency of the MLE relies on showing (roughly) that the likelihood function is maximized at the true value, in the limit, so that the parameter point that maximizes the likelihood function will converge to that true value.
 However the devil is in the details.
-A discussion is given in SM on p.123 (in my edition there is a missing - at $\ell(\theta) - \ell(\theta_0) \sim -nD(f{\theta}, f{\theta_0}) \rightarrow -\infty$ with probability one as $n \rightarrow \infty$.)
-An easier approach is to assume enough about the density to be able to prove that there are consistent solutions to the score equation; then if the likelihood function has its maximum in the interior of the parameter space, and the solution to the score equation is unique, it is the MLE.
-The encylopedia article by Scholz listed below is very helpful.
-A popular modern reference that is very rigorous is van der Waart (1998).
-Many authors avoid all these problems by just assuming that the score equation gives the MLE, and 'enough regularity' on the model to ensure consistency.
+A good discussion is given in Knight, Ch.4; there is more detail in van der Waart, Ch.
+5. An easier approach is to assume enough about the density to be able to prove that there are consistent solutions to the score equation; then if the likelihood function has its maximum in the interior of the parameter space, and the solution to the score equation is unique, it is the MLE.
+TPE gives the details for this approach; I also found the encylopedia article by Scholz very helpful.
+BNC avoid all these problems by just assuming that the score equation gives the MLE, and 'enough regularity' on the model to ensure consistency.
 After that asymptotic normality follows if one has a central limit theorem for the score function.
 This can hold much more generally that in the i.i.d. setting.
-References [SM] Davison, A.C.
-(2003).
-Statistical Models.
-Cambridge University Press, Cambridge.
+References [BNC] Barndorff-Nielsen & Cox (1994).
+Inference and Asymptotics.